-Job work and Its valuation In GST, Provisions under section 143 of CGST
+Job work and Its valuation In GST, Provisions under section 143

 Job work and Its valuation In GST: In general, “job work” means process or work carried out on any raw material or semifinished goods supplied by the principal manufacturer to the job worker.
 Job work is a part or whole of the process which results in the manufacture or finishing of an article or any other essential operations.